freealise/freealise/AudioNoise.md

 - threshold and limiter for sustainer; realtime pot control for everything; parametric eq out of boost (3 parameters + filter switch); test MA filter for bitcrusher; fix pitch tremolo with compressor (optionally multiply by volume of original)
 - reverb (echo) can be algorithmic with set of delays separated by not one sample as in a convolver but several (downsampled impulse response with randomly varying delay times and volumes with gaussian probability to scatter phase and avoid comb filtering)

-play through negative + positive comb filter (flanger) controlled by pitch detector to lower octave (for bass)
+play through negative + positive comb filter (flanger) or allpass filter (phaser) controlled by pitch detector to lower or raise octave (for bass or solo)
 control lp|bp|hp filtered noise (for drums and percussion)

 ! ambient noise generator with input from sensors (for meditation and brainwave entrainment)